iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 ### 2011–2015

 When KennettNet failed — a long story for another day — I got a job at Spotify and, for the most part, enjoyed my time there.
 I worked on fun challenges and shipped things I was (and still am) proud of, but grew increasingly frustrated that my career progression there seemed to be circling into a funnel towards management.
 I firmly hold the belief a good developer should be able to progress through their career entirely doing development work if they want to — effectively becoming an artisan of their craft, as dated as that may sound.
 At Spotify, I never wanted to play the game of checking the progression boxes they wanted everyone to check to progress through the system.
-"I'm a developer — just let me be good at my job!"
+"I'm a developer — just let me be good at my job!", I'd bluster.
 Thanks to being afforded the chance to work on some impactful projects I *did* manage to make salary and career progress based off the back of my work, but it was always a struggle without my nicely-checked boxes.

 As a "car guy", one of the more fantastical weekends of my time at Spotify was being flown out to San Francisco with a friend-slash-colleague for a hackathon at TechCrunch Disrupt.
 Over a very blurry twenty-four hours, we mashed together the Spotify app with Ford's then-fledgling Sync AppLink platform to create a [tech demo of Spotify in a car](https://www.cnet.com/roadshow/news/ford-kicks-off-hackathon-contest-with-spotify-integration/).
 I'd somehow managed to completely miss that TechCrunch Disrupt was somewhat of a Big Deal™, so I sauntered onto the stage and somehow managed to give a successful live tech demo with speech recognition before we headed to the airport and slept the entire flight home.